Concussion Center Care Team

 Mara F. Sproul, MPA, RN-BC, CRRN

-Ms. Sproul is a registered nurse who has more than 20 years of experience in pediatric, geriatric, and cardiac rehabilitation and nursing administration.
+Ms. Sproul is a registered nurse with extensive experience in pediatric, geriatric, and cardiac rehabilitation and nursing administration.
 She has a master’s degree in public administration from NYU and is certified in rehabilitation nursing and geriatric nursing.
 In her role, she is responsible for day-to-day interactions with patients and facilitates various aspects of their clinical care, as well as helps with the overall development of the Concussion Center.

 Victoria Juanito, RN, BSN

-Ms. Juanito is a registered nurse who has more than 17 years of clinical and managerial experience, including as a training officer in a military hospital.
+Ms. Juanito is a registered nurse who has experience in clinical and managerial roles, including as a training officer in a military hospital.
 She has worked as a school nurse, in a facility for adults with cerebral palsy and other disabilities, and, most recently, in several neurology clinics in an academic hospital.
 She is responsible for day-to-day patient interactions and assists in various aspects of their clinical care.

 Dr. Childs specializes in rehabilitation and health psychology with a focus on the treatment of concussion, traumatic brain injury, and oncology.
 She provides neuropsychological assessments, cognitive rehabilitation, and individual and group psychotherapy.
 She completed a postdoctoral fellowship in Advanced Rehabilitation Research Training (AART) at Rusk Rehabilitation.